adamsilver/fdpb/01-a-registration-form.md

 };
 ```

 *(Note: we are listening to the form's submit event, not the button's click event.
 The latter will stop users being able to submit the form by pressing <kbd>enter</kbd> when focus is within one of the fields.
-This is also known as implicit form submission.)*
+This is also known as implicit form submission[^].)*

 ### Displaying Feedback

 It's all very well detecting the presence of errors, but at the moment our user's are none the wiser.
 There are three disparate parts of the interface that need to be updated.
-We'll talk about each of those in now.
+We'll talk about each of those now.

 #### Document Title